-Based on length data of Antarctic toothfish tagged and subsequently recaptured, tagging likely results in a temporary retardation of growth in individual fish.
-This was estimated as the equivalent to a period of zero growth immediately following tagging of approximately 0.5 years, followed with normal growth.
-Growth retardation is assumed to be 0.5 years for tagged fish in the RSR Antarctic toothfish stock assessment.
+Based on length data of Antarctic toothfish tagged and subsequently recaptured, tagging likely results in temporary retardation of growth in individual fish.
+This was estimated as the equivalent to a period of zero growth immediately following tagging of approximately 0.5 years, followed by normal growth (Dunn et al. 2005).
+Growth retardation is assumed to be 0.5 years for tagged fish in the stock assessment.

-4.3 Age data
+4.4 Age data

-Annual catch-scaled proportions at age frequencies from the commercial fleet are calculated for each of the four area-based fisheries separately (i.e., the component of the fishery operating within the SRZ, outside the MPA and south of 70° S (S70), the area outside the MPA and north of 70° S (N70), and the areas designated as the GPZ (Other).
+Annual catch-scaled proportions at age frequencies from the commercial fleet are calculated for each of the four area-based fisheries separately (i.e., the component of the fishery operating within the SRZ, outside the MPA and south of 70° S (S70), the area outside the MPA and north of 70° S (N70), and the historical fishery operating in areas now designated as the GPZ (Devine 2024).
 Up to about 35 toothfish are randomly selected from each line hauled and measured for sex and length.
-Catch-scaled length frequencies for each fishery area are calculated, and variance estimated using bootstrapping.
+Catch-scaled length frequencies for each fishery area were calculated, and variance was estimated using bootstrapping.
 Annual age-length keys are then applied to generate annual age frequencies for each area.
-Age length keys are generated from otoliths collected during each season and area.
+Age length keys are generated from otoliths collected during each season and area from New Zealand fishing vessels only.
 The annual age length key used for the SRZ, S70, and other fisheries combined is derived from otoliths collected by the fishery in the SRZ, S70, and other areas including otoliths from the Ross Sea Shelf Survey (RSSS).
 The annual age length key for the N70 area is derived from otoliths collected in N70 only.
+The input data for the assessment model are described in Devine (2024).